 What is included?

-Price includes all PADI materials (as the referral above) plus the PADI PIC (License Card) as well as discount vouchers.
+Price includes all PADI materials (as the referral above) plus the PADI PIC (License Card).
 All theory and pool time as the referral above.
 Free use of major scuba equipment save mask and snorkel.
-Loan dry suit, under suit (if needed), compass and loan dive computer.
+If you do not have your own wet suit for the pool sessions, you can hire at £10 per session.
+Loan dry suit, under suit (if needed) for open water diving (lake), compass and loan dive computer.
 As we teach in dry suits for diver safety, a dry suit orientation is included free of charge.
-We teach open water in dry suits for diver comfort and safety.
+We teach open water in dry suits for diver comfort and safety so you learn two skills.
 Most of our open water training is conducted in Wraysbury Training Lake.
 Depths are circa 5-7 metres.
 You will undertake the skills you learnt in the pool in deeper water plus some cool new skills like underwater navigation whilst exploring the depths of Wraysbury.
 Wraysbury has underwater attractions, wrecks, crayfish, pike and perch to name but a few.

 You can also undertake a second PADI certification by undertaking a fifth dive, completing the knowledge reviews in the Dry Suit Diver Manual to become a PADI Open Water Diver and a PADI Dry Suit Diver.
-We teach you how to dive using the dry suit for buoyancy.
+We teach you how to dive using the dry suit for buoyancy rather than the BCD.
 SAVE up to £90 by signing up for both courses.
 The discounted price includes the PADI Manual and PADI Licence Card

-We recommend your next course after the PADI Open Water is Divecrew’s PADI Plus Peak Performance Buoyancy Specialty & Delayed Surface Marker Buoy.
+We recommend your next course after the PADI Open Water is Divecrew’s PADI Plus Peak Performance Buoyancy Specialty.
+Buoyancy is the holy grail of scuba diving.

 What’s the difference between the PADI Referral Open Water Course and the Full course?

 There are 3 parts to the PADI Open Water Course which need to be completed in order to become a qualified diver: